Infinite-dimensional stochastic differential equations for Coulomb random point fields: Explicit Formulas for : Proof of l:11

-In this section, we present explicit formulas for the logarithmic derivative $\dmu$ of $\mu$ and complete the proof of \tref{l:11}.
-Although \tref{l:27} established the existence of a logarithmic derivative $\dmu$ of $\mu$, this result only confirms its existence and does not address the uniqueness of solutions to the associated ISDE or the existence of strong solutions.
+In this section, we present explicit formulas for the logarithmic derivative $ \dmu $ and complete the proof of \tref{l:11}.
+Although \pref{l:27} established the existence of a logarithmic derivative $ \dmu $, from which the existence of a weak solution to the ISDE can be deduced, it does not address the uniqueness of the solution nor the existence of a strong solution.
+To resolve these issues, we need an explicit representation of $ \dmu $.

-This section assumes \As{A1}--\As{A3}.
-These assumptions are omitted from the statements of the Lemmas and Theorems for brevity.